34 Hottest Healthy Restaurants in America

 Locations: Chicago, Ill., Col., D.C.

 It's not that Panera Bread is the absolute healthiest eatery on the block, but we give it tons of bonus points for being so widespread and accessible, even in the tiniest of towns.
 With more than 1,800 locations nationwide, the soup, salad and sandwich baron makes it easy to grab a meal for under 600 calories.
 Some of our go-tos include their lentil quinoa bowl with chicken broth bowl 390 calories), the tomato mozzarella flatbread, and the Fuji apple chicken salad (550 calories).
-One caveat: A number of their dishes carry up to half of the daily recommended amount of sodium and a day's worth of fat (Avocado Chicken Cobb with Ranch, we're looking at you!)
-Check out our exclusive report, Every Soup and Sandwich at Panera—Ranked to ensure you order a nutritious pick!
+One caveat: A number of their dishes carry up to half of the daily recommended amount of sodium and a day's worth of fat (Avocado Chicken Cobb with Ranch, we're looking at you!).

 Locations: New York, N.Y., Boston, Mass., Chicago, Ill., D.C.

-We know what you're thinking: "How did Chipotle make this list?"
+We know what you're thinking: "How did Chipotle make this list of healthy restaurants?"
 But bear with us!
-Despite the e.coli outbreak earlier this year and their massive 1,000 calorie burritos, this Tex-Mex fast-casual eatery is still among the best in the nation.
+Despite the multiple e.coli outbreaks (if you can look past that, that is…) and their massive 1,000 calorie burritos, this Tex-Mex fast-casual eatery is still among the most nutritious in the nation.
 Their build-it-yourself-style service model gives every customer complete control how many calories wind up in their salad, bowl, and taco, and better yet, the meats are all hormone- and antibiotic-free meats and many of their other ingredients are organic and sourced from local suppliers.
-Not sure how to piece together a healthy dish at your local location?
-Check out our report Every Dish at Chipotle — Ranked!

 Locations: New York, N.Y.